How Self-Employed Freelancers Can Get Approved for a Rental Apartment in NYC

 Condos and Co-ops

-Individual owners of condos or co-ops renting out their properties will generally be very strict in terms of the approval process.
+Individual owners of condos or co-ops renting out their properties will generally be very strict regarding the approval process.

-Understandably so - a tenant who does not pay rent on time could potentially affect the owner's personal financials.
+Understandably, a tenant who does not pay rent on time could affect the owner's financials.

 Large Doorman Buildings

-These buildings are run by management companies with very strict guidelines.
+Management companies run these buildings with very strict guidelines.

 Getting Approved